Go to MetaPulse

 4. Click the + symbol

-5. Select Responsible Area
+5. Select Responsible Team

 7. Click outside of the selection box in the View area for the filter to be applied